NCC building class

 Useful information

-• Medical practitioner’s offices are classified as class 5 and not class 9, as long as medical treatments don’t leave patients in a state of non-ambulatory or unconsciousness.
+• Medical practitioners’ offices are classified as class 5 and not class 9, as long as medical treatments don’t leave patients in a state of non-ambulatory or unconsciousness.

 NCC Class 5 Office building needs Section J for compliance

-What is NCC Class 6 building?
+What is an NCC Class 6 building?

-Definition: Class 6 building is a commercial building to sell goods by retail or to provide services directly to the public.
+Definition: A Class 6 building is a commercial building to sell goods by retail or to provide services directly to the public.

-Examples of NCC class 6 building
+Examples of an NCC Class 6 building

-• Shop, mall, mart, retails, kiosk, showrooms.
+• Shop, mall, mart, retail, kiosk, showroom.

 • Restaurant, café, bar, dining room.